trinodb/trino-admin/docs/trino-admin-commands.rst

     trino-admin collect system_info

 This command gathers various system specific information from the cluster.
-The information is saved in a tar file at ``/tmp/presto-debug-sysinfo.tar.gz``.
+The information is saved in a tar file at ``/tmp/trino-debug-sysinfo.tar.gz``.
 The gathered information includes:

-*  Node specific information from Presto like node uri, last response time, recent failures, recent requests made to the node, etc.
+*  Node specific information from Trino like node uri, last response time, recent failures, recent requests made to the node, etc.
 *  List of catalogs configured
 *  Catalog configuration files
-*  Other system specific information like OS information, Java version, ``trino-admin`` version, and Presto server version.
+*  Other system specific information like OS information, Java version, ``trino-admin`` version, and Trino server version.

 Example
 -------